MahammadIsayev/HackerRank-C-/README.md

 # HackerRank-C++-
-You can find solutions of C++ in HackerRank
+You can find solutions of C++ language in HackerRank.